-You can export data from your Windows machines to a virtual machine (VMware, ESXi, and Hyper-V) by exporting all of the backup information from a recovery point as well as the parameters defined for the protection schedule for your machine.
+You can export data from your Windows machines to a virtual machine (VMware, ESXi, and Hyper-V and VirtualBox) by exporting all of the backup information from a recovery point as well as the parameters defined for the protection schedule for your machine.

-NOTE: Only the Dell DL1000, 3 TB with 2 VMs configuration supports the one-time export and continuous export (virtual standby) capabilities.
+NOTE: Only the Dell DL1300, 3 TB with 2 VMs and DL1300 4 TB with 2 VMs configuration support the one-time export and continuous export on virtual standby VMs.